-- S256 Other sources of greenhouse gases emissions and capture related to the use of the buildings and external premises shall also be calculated.
-These typically cover at least: - Emissions related to refrigerant gas in HVAC systems (for the use of the building), such as leaks of HFCs gases. - Possibly emissions related to solid waste production, to be derived from the solid waste audit (see item 4), if significant. - Possibly emissions related to water consumption, to be derived from the water audit (see item 3), if significant, by multiplying the consumption with a factor estimating the emissions related to pumping and treatment.
+- §302 Other sources of greenhouse gases emissions and capture related to the use of the buildings and external premises shall also be calculated.
+These typically cover at least: - Emissions related to refrigerant gas in HVAC systems (for the use of the building), such as leaks of HFCs gases.
+This includes both the HVAC used to condition air of the premises, and the ones used for teaching. - Possibly emissions related to solid waste production, to be derived from the solid waste audit (see lot 4), if significant. - Possibly emissions related to water consumption, to be derived from the water audit (see lot 3), if significant, by multiplying the consumption with a factor estimating the emissions related to pumping and treatment.